nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |Clickable elements will stay as they are visually shown.
 For example, a visual line of multiple links will be presented in speech and braille as multiple links on the same line.|
 |disabled |Clickable elements will be placed on their own lines.
 This may be easier to understand during line by line page navigation in browse mode and might make items easier to interact with for some users.|

-Note that this setting doesn't apply to Microsoft Office apps such as Outlook and Word, which always use screen layout.

 ##### Enable browse mode on page load {#BrowseModeSettingsEnableOnPageLoad}

 This checkbox toggles whether browse mode should be automatically enabled when loading a page.

+When this option is disabled, browse mode can still be manually activated on pages or in documents where browse mode is supported.
+See the [Browse Mode section](#BrowseMode) for a list of applications supported by browse mode.
+Note that this option does not apply to situations where browse mode is always optional, e.g. in Microsoft Word.

 | . {.hideHeaderRow} |.|
 |---|---|